 Additional Interviewing Resources

 - Big Interview- GVSU's online tool that allows you to record yourself in practice interviews.
 Also has a TON of helpful resources!
-Check out these tips before getting started.
+Check out Big Interview's Student Guide to get started.

 - Top Ten Interview Questions from Big Interview

 - On-campus Interviews - Sign up to interview with employers on campus